 What explains this?
 Does the anxiety of strange times actually make us dream more?
 Probably not.
 Researchers are citing a different cause for all these dreams.
 As I said, more sleep is definitely playing a role.
 We are probably witnessing a phenomenon called REM rebound for a number of people.
 REM rebound is the lengthening and increasing frequency and depth of rapid eye movement sleep which occurs after periods of sleep deprivation.
 People had been losing sleep from work, and now they are catching up, so dreams are running rampant.

 Sleep disruption leads to more memory of dreams

-Another important factor to consider: waking up is imperative to remembering your dreams.
+Another important factor to consider: waking up is imperative to remember your dreams.
 The more you wake up during the night, the more of your dreams you will remember.

 During REM sleep you get what is called REM Atonia.
 REM Atonia is a protective measure where you lose muscle tone so that you don’t act out your dream.
 Because of this relaxation of muscle, you are more susceptible to Obstructive Sleep Apnea (OSA) due to the throat loosening up and therefore being more likely to collapse, blocking your airway.
 This blockage causes you to wake up, and this episode of wakefulness will increase your memory of dreams.
 You can read more about OSA here.

 More alcohol, more vivid dreams